 - Vasti Shodhan: cleanses the urinary system

-Latakasturi is used in Ayurveda for asthma, bronchitis, weakness of heart, cough, burning sensation, vitiation of Pitta and Kapha, nausea, diarrhea, gonorrhoea, hysteria, neural disorders, itching/pruritus, leukoderma, weakness, loss of libido, Prameha, trishna/excessive thirst, Mukha roga/oral diseases and urogenital problems.
+Latakasturi is used in Ayurveda for asthma, bronchitis, weakness of heart, cough, burning sensation, vitiation of Pitta, and Kapha, nausea, diarrhea, gonorrhea, hysteria, neural disorders, itching/pruritus, leukoderma, weakness, loss of libido, Prameha, trishna/excessive thirst, Mukha roga/oral diseases and urogenital problems.

 Medicinal Uses of Abelmoschus moschatus

 Latakasturi is used in Ayurveda, Siddha and Unani system of medicine for treatment of a variety of ailments due to cooling, cleansing, diuretic, laxative and antispasmodic properties.

 The seeds, fruits, leaves, and roots all are used medicinally.
 The infusion, decoction or tincture of the seeds has demulcent, stomachic, antispasmodic properties and is found useful for nervous debility and hysteria.
 Seeds are also useful in fevers, gonorrhea, hoarseness and dryness of the throat.
 Infusion of flower is contraceptive.
 The leaves and roots are used for gonorrhea and to treat boils and swellings.